 Less Annoying CRM: Best CRM for basic needs

-Less Annoying CRM lives up to its name: it’s a straightforward, simple platform that was purpose-built with small businesses in mind.
+Less Annoying CRM (LACRM) as a CRM provider lives up to its name: it’s a straightforward, simple CRM that was purposely-built as a small business CRM software tool.
 Its pricing structure is as simple as they come and the support offering is quick and free.
-LACRM requires minimal training to get up and running, so you can start managing contacts through the intuitive platform in no time.
+LACRM requires minimal training to get up and running, so you can start your contact management through the intuitive platform in no time.
 It also integrates with most personal email programs so you can see 1:1 email history with a specific contact and view your calendar from the same platform.

-The less annoying approach also means LACRM is relatively bare bones compared to other vendors on the market.
-It doesn’t have any significant automation capabilities, so you’ll need to look elsewhere if you want a CRM that will help you manage automated workflows and email campaigns.
+The less annoying approach also means Less Annoying CRM is relatively bare bones compared to other vendors on the market.
+It doesn’t have any significant automation capabilities, so you’ll need to look elsewhere if you want a CRM app that will help you manage workflow automations and email campaigns.
 The reporting and analytics capabilities will also be weak for larger organizations.

 - $15/month per user